wharfkit/website/src/lib/docs/ContractKit/Contract.md

 ---
 title: Contract
 description: The Contract class serves as a wrapper for Antelope smart contracts.
-It offers several helper methods that provide functionality ranging from retrieving contract data to generating contract actions that can be executed using the SessionKit.
+It offers several helper methods that provide functionality, ranging from retrieving contract data to generating contract actions that can be executed using the Session Kit.
 category: ContractKit
 published: true
 order: 1
-requiresReview: true
 ---

 # Contract

 A `Contract` class instance represents a specific Antelope smart contract.
-It makes available several methods to retrieve contract data as well as generating contract actions that can be executed using the SessionKit [transact](/docs/session-kit/transact) method.
+It makes several methods available to retrieve contract data, as well as generating contract actions that can be executed using the SessionKit [transact](/docs/session-kit/transact) method.

 ## Creation